cfhxo/mdm-removal-script-V2/README.md

 * The script has been condensed into a single file, simplifying its usage.
 * A user interface is currently in development and will be released soon.

+### Device Support?
+Honestly i am not sure.
+I did my testing on an iPhone 8 running 14.7.1.
+I would love to hear how you go with it.
+I would like to look at a different option to checkra1n.

 ### How to Use It
 To use the script, follow these steps: